easywork/easywork.github.io/_posts/2016/2016-03-08-Python-Features.md

 1. Much of Python's popularity is in fields like scientific computing.
 The people working in this field are scientists first, and programmers second (if at all).

+1. Python lets you code in a more semantic way.
+For example, if you want to specify a value x, that 2<=x<=5, in python you can code it as 'x in range(2,6)'.

+1. If you are not sure the usage of a built-in function of a language, what can you do?
+For example, you are not sure if you can do 'str1' + 'str2', in python, you can just try in out in the intactive terminal, but in Java, you need to code a class and compile it before you know if you can do it.

 Advanced systems like NumPy and SciPy were started not by teams of software engineers, but by domain experts building the tools they needed to get a job done.